-In the workplace today, employee health and wellbeing is becoming of greater focus for business.
+In workplaces such as offices and contact centres today, employee health and wellbeing is becoming of greater focus for business.
 In particular, since the start of COVID-19, employers have been forced to adapt their businesses and think about employee health in new ways, with the need to introduce measures such as working from home and social distancing to continue operating their business.